arya23923/The-Tea-Atelier/README.md

 Live link to project :

-Here are a few screenshots from the project :
+Here are a few screenshots from the project : [Link Text](the-tea-atelier.vercel.app)

 ![Alt text](screenshots/homepage.png)